ratthachat/prompt_engineering/README.md

 ## High-Quality Prompts for Expert Systems
 In artificial intelligence, an expert system is a computer system emulating the decision-making ability of a human expert.
 In the early era of artificial intelligence (1970s-1980s), expert systems are designed to solve complex problems by reasoning through bodies of knowledge like if-then rules.
 However, these if-then rules have been _failed_ to produce a desirable expert system, ended the hype of AI at that time and cause the so-called [AI Winter](https://en.wikipedia.org/wiki/AI_winter).

 With the emergence of LLMs and carefully engineered prompts, we now have the new possibility of expert systems.
-This repository contains a prompt collection of an expert-system task as followed:
+This following is a prompt collection which can be a step-toward an expert-system as followed:

+* Business Analysis using Porter's 5-forces Model
+* Scientific Explanation of Grade-Level Multiple Choices Examinations

+## Prompts for Commonsense Analysis

 * [Commonsense Reasoning in Story Comprehension](https://github.com/ratthachat/prompt_engineering/tree/main/common_sense)
-* Business Analysis using Porter's 5-forces Model
-* Scientific Explanation of the Correct Answer on Grade-Level Multiple Choices Exam

-## Related Literatures Regarding Automatic Prompt Generation
+# Related Literatures Regarding Automatic Prompt Generation

 * [How many data points is a prompt worth?](https://huggingface.co/blog/how_many_data_points/) - April 2021
 * [Calibrate Before Use: Improving Few-Shot Performance of Language Models](https://arxiv.org/pdf/2102.09690.pdf) - June 2021